 When in the logged on state, the connection thumbnail shows a remote screen preview.
 You can also invoke an advanced hint window if you hover your mouse pointer over the thumbnail.

 Despite the same term used, Remote Utilities logon has nothing to do with Windows logon.
 You can be logged on to a remote PC regardless of whether there is any Windows user actually logged on to the system or not.

 To log on to a remote PC:

 - Provided that the remote PC is accessible, the connection icon will briefly display an hourglass icon meaning that a logon attempt is in progress.
-The connection icon will then change to the logged on (online) state with a preview of the remote screen shown on the thumbnail.
+The connection icon will then change to the Logged On status (learn about statuses):

 You can set the Viewer to automatically log on to remote PCs.

 - Right-click the connection icon and select Properties from the menu: